-(a) Water Production Reports for groundwater produced between January 1, 2019, and December 31, 2020, shall be submitted in the manner set forth in Section 3 of the District's Temporary Rules for Water Wells, and the rules set forth in that Section 3 and all enforcement provisions related to those rules are continued in effect for that purpose until January 1, 2021.

-(b) Water Production Reports for groundwater produced in calendar year 2021 and thereafter shall be submitted in accordance with the provisions of Section 3 of these permanent District Rules, and all enforcement provisions related to Section 3 of such rules are at that time in full force and effect.
+- (a) Water Production Reports for groundwater produced between January 1, 2019, and December 31, 2020, shall be submitted in the manner set forth in Section 3 of the District's Temporary Rules for Water Wells, and the rules set forth in that Section 3 and all enforcement provisions related to those rules are continued in effect for that purpose until January 1, 2021. - (b) Water Production Reports for groundwater produced in calendar year 2021 and thereafter shall be submitted in accordance with the provisions of Section 3 of these permanent District Rules, and all enforcement provisions related to Section 3 of such rules are at that time in full force and effect.

-Rule 3.16 Water Production Reports; Provisions Effective January 1, 2021
+Rule 3.156 Water Production Reports; Provisions Effective January 1, 2021

-- (a) Not later than August 1 and February 1 of each year, tThe owner or operator of any well in the District that is not exempt from the reporting requirements under Rule 2.1, non-exempt well within the District must submit a monthly ground water Pproduction Report on a form provided by the District or through the District's Online Reporting System, found on the District's website.
+- (a) The owner or operator of any well in the District that is not exempt from the reporting requirements under Rule 2.1, must submit a monthly Water Production Report on a form provided by the District or through the District's Online Reporting System, found on the District's website.
 The owner of two (2) or more well systems shall file a separate report for each well system.
-The report shall be sworn to by the owner or a legally authorized representative of the owner verifying the accuracy of the information contained in the report, which shall contain the following: - (1) the name of the registrant or permit holder; - a method of identifying the registered and/or permitted wells or well system owned or operated by the registrant or permit holder that are associated with the report; - (3) the total amount of groundwater produced by each well during the immediately preceding monthreporting period and during each month of the immediately preceding reporting period; - (4) meter readings and a true and correct copy of the meter log required by Rule 8.5; - (54) the purposes for which the water was used; - (65) for water used at a location other than the property on which the well is located, and that is not used by a fire department or emergency services district for emergency purposes or by a public water system: - (A) the location of the use of the water, and - (B) if the water was sold on a retail or wholesale basis, the name of the person to whom it was sold and the quantity sold to each person; - (76) for water used at a location other than the property on which the well is located and that is used by a public water system, a description of identified system losses, including: - (A) an estimate of the total quantity, reported in gallons or in percentages of total annual production, of actual water lost to system loss, - (B) the sources of system losses reported under Subpart (A), and
+The report shall be sworn to by the owner or a legally authorized representative of the owner verifying the accuracy of the information contained in the report, which shall contain the following: - (1) the name of the registrant or permit holder; - (2) a method of identifying the registered and/or permitted wells or well system owned or operated by the registrant or permit holder that are associated with the report; - (3) the total amount of groundwater produced by each well during the immediately preceding month; - (4) meter readings and a true and correct copy of the meter log required by Rule 8.5; - (5) the purposes for which the water was used; - (6) for water used at a location other than the property on which the well is located, and that is not used by a fire department or emergency services district for emergency purposes or by a public water system: - (A) the location of the use of the water, and - (B) if the water was sold on a retail or wholesale basis, the name of the person to whom it was sold and the quantity sold to each person;